Skip to content

 1. Defining observed data: Real-world measurements at specific time steps

-2. Selecting parameters to calibrate: Which model parameters to optimize
+2. Selecting parameters to calibrate: Which model parameters or initial conditions to optimize

 3. Choosing a loss function: How to measure fit quality (SSE, RMSE, MAE, etc.)